DataQuest vs Udacity 2025: Which is the Best Platform for Data Science?

 The faculty and tutors in Dataquest are in-house.
 However, reviews have it that students are very satisfied with the in-house instructors.

-On the other hand, Udacity hires instructors who are professionals from the field.
-They have expert instructors that mostly come from the industry, such as Google.Udacity Tutors and Instructors
+On the other hand, Udacity hires instructors who are professionals in the field.
+They have expert instructors who mostly come from the industry, such as Google.

-What Are the Certification Offered?
+What Certifications Are Offered?

 Although Udacity used to issue certificates earlier, they have stopped issuing certificates now.
 Even if you are willing to pay, they won’t be handing you over with a certificate for course completion.